 Regular Admission Timeline

-Regular Decision: The application for Fall 2018 will be available on September 1, 2017.
-The final deadline for Fall 2018 will be 11:59pm EST on April 1, 2018.
+Regular Decision: The application for fall 2022 opens on September 1, 2021, and the deadline is April 1, 2022.
 We have a rolling admissions process, which means that we begin to review applications and make admissions decisions beginning in late fall and continuing throughout the spring.
 We review each application in its entirety and do not use numbers to form any sort of composite rating.
 So while we try to provide decisions as soon as we can, the time required for each application varies.

 Deadlines: In order to be considered for the Distinguished Scholar Binding Early Decision Program you must have a reportable Law School Admission Test (LSAT) score.
-The September/October 2017 administration is the last acceptable test date for candidates seeking admission through this program for the 2018 entering class.
+The October 2021 administration is the last acceptable test date for candidates seeking admission through this program for the 2022 entering class.

 Notification By: December 21, 2021